Will your planned career change really lead to greater fulfillment in your

 Of course, there are many reasons why people get frustrated and bored at work but the biggest single reason tends to be a poor match between the work a person is doing and the natural abilities they possess.

 Nothing is more frustrating to us as human beings as spending most of our waking hours doing something that we are not that good at, nor like doing.

-If this is the situation you find yourself in, one of the best things you can do is to complete the free career change assessment on this website.
+If this is the situation you find yourself in, one of the best things you can do is to complete this career change assessment.

-If somebody has been struggling financially for a number of years, they may come to the realization that staying in the industry they are in is never going to bring them the remuneration they need.
+If somebody has been struggling financially for a while, they may come to the realization that staying in the industry they are in is never going to bring them the income they need.

-This is an area that we need to be careful in though.
+But this is an area that we need to be careful.